Unlocking the black box of political will on IFFs: Going beyond technical responses

 Tuesday Reitano

-Global Initiative Against Transnational Organized Crime
+Global Initiative Against Transnational Organised Crime

 Contact: tuesday.reitano@globalinitiative.net

 Tuesday Reitano is Deputy Director at the GI-TOC and a senior research advisor at the Institute for Security Studies in Pretoria, where she leads the ENACT programme on behalf of the GI-TOC.
-Tuesday was formerly the director of CT MORSE, an independent policy and monitoring unit for the EU’s programmes in counter-terrorism, and for 12 years was a policy specialist in the UN System, including with UNDP, UNDG and UNODC.
+Tuesday was formerly the director of CT MORSE, an independent policy and monitoring unit for the EU’s programmes in counter-terrorism, and for 12 years was a policy specialist in the UN System, including with UNDP, UNDG, and UNODC.

 Michael McLaggan

-Global Initiative Against Transnational Organized Crime
+Global Initiative Against Transnational Organised Crime

 Contact: michael.mclaggan@globalinitiative.net

-Michael McLaggan is a full time analyst at the GI-TOC in Cape Town.
+Michael McLaggan is a full-time analyst at the GI-TOC in Cape Town.
 He is currently involved in work relating to illicit charcoal trading in East Africa and work in the firearms trade in South Africa.
 Michael holds a Bachelor of Social Sciences and Bachelor of Laws from the University of Cape Town, as well as a Master of Laws in Criminology, Law and Society, also from the University of Cape Town.

 Kristina Amerhauser

-Global Initiative Against Transnational Organized Crime
+Global Initiative Against Transnational Organised Crime

 Contact: kristina.amerhauser@globalinitiative.net

 Kristina Amerhauser is a Programme Manager for Asia-Pacific at the GI-TOC and is based in Bangkok, Thailand.
-She conducts research on topics such as illicit financial flows, money laundering, mining and how to strengthen civil society resilience against organized crime.
+She conducts research on topics such as illicit financial flows, money laundering, mining, and how to strengthen civil society resilience against organised crime.
 Before joining the Asia-Pacific team, she worked for 3.5 years with the GI-TOC covering the Western Balkans, where she contributed and authored research on the role of gender, drug trafficking, the smuggling of migrants and illicit financial flows.

 PROJECT SUMMARY